 Different types of sugar can also affect your gluten free cookies in various ways.
 Here's how some sugars can affect gluten free cookie baking:

 - Powdered sugar: Powdered sugar is very fine and dissolves quickly, which makes it ideal for use in delicate cookies such as my Gluten Free Shortbread.
-I don't use powdered sugar in many of my cookie recipes, but I do like to roll cookie dough balls like in these Gluten Free Crinkle Cookies in it before baking.
-It can produce a soft, tender texture in cookies and can help create a smooth surface.
+I don’t use powdered sugar in many of my cookie recipes, but I do like to roll cookie dough balls like in these Gluten Free Crinkle Cookies in it before baking.
+It can produce a soft, tender texture in cookies and help create a smooth surface.

 My Best Gluten Free Cookie Recipes: